OHDSI/TheBookOfOhdsi/MethodValidity.md

 We see that coverage and type 1 error are very close to their nominal values of 95% and 5%, respectively, and that the AUC is very high.
 This is certainly not always the case.

-Note that although in \@ref(fig:controls) not all confidence intervals include one when the true hazard ratio is one, the type 1 error in Table \@ref(tab:exampleMetrics) is 0%.
+Note that although in Figure \@ref(fig:controls) not all confidence intervals include one when the true hazard ratio is one, the type 1 error in Table \@ref(tab:exampleMetrics) is 0%.
 This is an exceptional situation, caused by the fact that confidence intervals in the [Cyclops](https://ohdsi.github.io/Cyclops/) package are estimated using likelihood profiling, which is more accurate than traditional methods but can result in assymmetric confidence intervals.
 The p-value instead is computed assuming symmetrical confidence intervals, and this is what was used to compute the type 1 error.

 ### P-value calibration